grnet/gnt-networking/docs/index.rst

 Firewall
 --------

-snf-network defines three security levels: protected, limited, and unprotected.
+gnt-networking defines three security levels: protected, limited, and unprotected.

 - Protected means that traffic requesting new connections will be